October 5th 2019

 3 police officers and an administrator were stabbed to death and an additional victim was injured by a fellow employee at the Police Prefecture in Paris, France.
 The attacker used a ceramic knife in order to bypass metal security detectors before he was shot dead outside the building by a young police intern.
 Initial investigations hinted at workplace violence given the perpetrator had worked in the building for around 15 to 20 years, however further investigations hinted towards jihadist motivations and anti-terror police took over the case.
 The attacker was believed to have converted to Islam within the last year and a half, had shown signs of “adhering to a radical version of Islam” according to anti-terror prosecutors, and according to France24 had allegedly expressed support for the Charlie Hebdo terrorists of 2015, insisting the cartoonists “had it coming”.

-As of the last incident (October 11th), six jihadist attacks have been carried out within Europe in 2019, resulting in 8 deaths and 24 injuries.
-By comparison, seven complete Islamist attacks in the previous year of 2018 (according to data by TE-SAT) lead to 13 deaths and 43 injuries.
+Seven jihadist attacks were carried out within Europe in 2019, resulting in 10 deaths and 27 injuries.
+By comparison, seven completed Islamist attacks in the previous year of 2018 (according to data by TE-SAT) lead to 13 deaths and 43 injuries.

-Some attacks, such as the Limburg truck ramming and the Manchester Arndale stabbing, were previously believed to have been probable or possibly terror-related, only for this perception to change upon further investigation, or for lack of evidence to show a terror motive.
-It is not impossible that seemingly non-political or non-religious attacks can be later be credited as being politically or religiously inspired terrorism.
+Some incidents, such as the Limburg truck ramming and the Manchester Arndale stabbing, were previously believed to have been probable or possibly terror-related, only for this perception to change upon further investigation, or for lack of evidence to show a terror motive.
+On the alternate side it is not impossible that seemingly non-political or non-religious attacks can be later be credited as being politically or religiously inspired terrorism.
 The July 2016 Munich shooting was at first believed to have been a random act of violence, although years later in October 2019 it was declared by police to have had "radical right-wing" motives.